INERTIA AND HOW TO OVERCOME IT

 Later in life, when one begins a nutritional balancing program with sufficient zinc, the body must not only replace the toxic metals that have taken the place of the zinc.
 It must undo dozens of adaptations to a zinc deficiency that have taken place over the years.
 This amounts to a kind of inertia and resistance to change that one must put up with, often for several years, as the body becomes properly nourished.
 One may feel tired one day, anxious the next, and so on, until the process of rebalancing and healing is completed.

 Lifestyle inertia.
 A person’s patterns of living, eating, and responding to stress tend to take on a life of their own and must be shifted, perhaps dramatically, in order to reverse a health condition.
-For example, some people are in a rigid habit of going to bed late, or eating on the run, or in their car.
+For example, some people are in a rigid habit of going to bed late, or eating on the run, or eating in the car.
 These are simple examples of rigid tendencies that must be reversed for optimum health.

 Personality inertia.
 At the level of the personality, most people also develop inertia in the form of fixed ideas, fixed reactions to particular stimuli or situations, fixed emotional reactions, and much more.
 Some people become habitually depressed, or habitually anxious, perhaps, or fearful.
 These negative personality traits, which are usually based on early childhood experiences, nutritional imbalances, or perhaps traumas, create an inertia in the personality of many people that must be overcome for complete healing to occur.